 AR teaches trad climbing skills including gear placement, anchor building, lead climbing, rock rescue, mental and physical preparation, and planning and execution of climbs and trips.

-The AR class focuses on teaching the use of traditional protection systems, gear, and ropes in the vertical environment.
+The AR class will teach you how to use traditional protection systems, gear, and ropes in the vertical environment.
 The course is not intended to teach rock climbing technique.
 All applicants need to have the required prerequisites to be admitted into the class (see below).

 Required prior to class: harness, personal safety, rock shoes, helmet, multiple carabiners, prusik slings, and belay device.

-Comfortable mock-leading a climb rated 5.8 or higher without a take or fall
+- Comfortable leading a climb rated 5.8 or higher without a take or fall

-Have successfully completed the Mazama ICS Sport Lead class OR have earned a lead card at a local climbing gym.
+- Have completed ICS Sport Lead class OR have a lead card at a local climbing gym.

-We are offering a limited number of scholarships to allow students to participate who will not be able to do so without financial assistance and whose participation can help expand the Mazamas membership base beyond current cultural, economic, and ethnic demographics.
+We are offering a limited number of scholarships for students who would not otherwise be able to participate and whose participation can help expand the Mazamas membership base beyond current cultural, economic, and ethnic demographics.

-A scholarship is for course tuition ONLY.
-Mazamas may cover the cost of your course up to 90% of the course tuition based on factors listed above.
-Other costs associated with the course may apply.
-You must have access to a computer, smartphone, or tablet to participate in the course.
-Please see course home page for associated costs and logistics.
-All scholarship awardees will qualify for select course gear at a discounted rate.
+Mazamas may cover up to 90% of the course tuition based on factors listed above.
+Other costs associated with the course, including required gear and transportation, are not covered.
+You also must have access to a computer, smartphone, or tablet to participate in the course.

 The admission test is required prior to acceptance and will test a variety of the skills listed above in prerequisites.
 You are required to bring your personal climbing gear to this test.